Car buyers bear a heavy burden as Federal Reserve keeps raising rates: Auto-loan rejections are up

 “These interest rates," Kelleher said, “are really starting to hurt us.”

-Still, Caldwell said she doesn't expect the Fed's latest quarter-point hike in its benchmark rate to significantly affect auto loan rates.
+Still, Caldwell said she doesn't expect the Fed's latest hike in its benchmark rate — to its highest level in 22 years — to significantly affect auto loan rates.
 With factories cranking out more autos and vehicle availability improving, she expects automakers to spend more to subsidize loan rates to help fuel sales.

 Despite the rising cost burden, auto sales have remained relatively solid as prices have eased slightly and the supply of vehicles has grown: For the past two months, sales have hit an annual rate of 15 million.